openmrs/openmrs-eip/README.md

 Each action (to get or save entities) of the Camel endpoints comes with the name of the table upon which the action is performed.
 A facade (`EntityServiceFacade`) is used to select the correct service to get or save entities according to the table name passed as a parameter.

+The project uses an embedded [debezium](https://debezium.io) engine to track insert, update and delete operations of rows in monitored OpenMRS tables, out of the box the only monitored tables are those containing patient demographic and clinical data, this implies that you need to configure MySQL binary logging in the source (sender) OpenMRS DB.

 It's very important to note that technically when using this application for DB sync, this is DB to DB sync happening outside of the OpenMRS application, this has implications e.g if you sync something like person name, the search index